Mom of child at center of McPherson day care incident speaks out

 “I had a panic attack and an anxiety attack because my child is in police custody … it makes me mad, it makes me irritated, it makes me so sad,” she said.

-At 10:48 a.m. on Wednesday, the McPherson Police Department responded to the 100 block of South Park Street.
-There, they say four children between the ages of 2-5 were found unsupervised.
+At 10:48 a.m. on Wednesday, the McPherson Police Department responded to the 100 block of S. Park St. There, they say four children between the ages of 2-5 were found unsupervised.

 Witnesses say the youngest of the bunch was feet away from falling in a moat in the area when a 10-year-old girl grabbed him, taking him to safety.